falcosecurity/falco-website/content/en/blog/tidal-registry-release/index.md

 This rule can be surfaced in the Falco Plugin Registry repository [here](https://github.com/falcosecurity/plugins/blob/master/plugins/cloudtrail/rules/aws_cloudtrail_rules.yaml#LL424C1-L439C25).

-As a result of this action, the Sysdig team could not retrieve additional attack evidence.
+As a result of this action, it wasn't possible to continue retrieving additional attack evidence.
 When reviewing account permissions, it is critical to keep the ability to disable or delete security logs to as few users as possible.
-Deletion shouldn’t even be possible in most situations without a solid backup solution.
+Deletion shouldn't even be possible in most situations without a solid backup solution.

 ### Lateral Movement – AWS account

 With the new credentials acquired, the attacker restarted their enumeration and information-gathering process to determine whether they could gain additional resources from inside this additional compromised account.
 In addition, CloudTrail recorded suspicious activities in the connected AWS account mentioned above.

 The attacker tried to perform enumeration on different AWS resources in the connected cloud account.
-Fortunately, the IAM user was very well scoped, so all of the requests failed due to a lack of permissions, leaving just the harmless GetCallerIdentity API, which is permitted by default.
+Fortunately, the IAM user was very-well scoped, so all of the requests failed due to a lack of permissions, leaving just the harmless GetCallerIdentity API, which is permitted by default.

-### Attack Summary and Conclusion
+## Conclusion

-In summary, the SCARLETEEL attack began by exploiting a vulnerable pod and leveraging the associated IAM role's identity.
+The SCARLETEEL attack began by exploiting a vulnerable Pod and leveraging the associated IAM role's identity.
 The attacker then proceeded to conduct enumeration, search for sensitive data, and steal proprietary software using the compromised role.
 Upon discovering new credentials, they used them to establish persistence and attempt to gain further privileges.

 Following the detection of the attack, several measures were implemented to secure the environment.
 These included disabling and removing users' access keys and secret access keys, securing vulnerable applications through audits and penetration tests, restricting access to sensitive S3 buckets with stringent policies, and adopting additional least privilege measures to minimize the attack surface and impede lateral movement within the cloud.